fungenomics/CoRAL/README.md

 ### 4. Prepare config file

-For each run a .yml config file needs to be prepared with information about the reference data, query samples and mmethods.
+For each run a .yml config file needs to be prepared with information about the reference data, query samples and methods.

 Multiple references can be specified with an unique **reference name** and multiple query samples can be specified with an unique **sample name**.

-Full list of available tools can be found here: [Available tools](#hammer-and-wrench-available-tools)
+Full list of available methods can be found here: [Available tools](#hammer-and-wrench-available-tools)
 Make sure that the names of the selected tools have the same capitalization and format as this list.

 The tools selected in **consensus** section can either be 'all' (which uses all the tools in **tools_to_run**) or a list of tools to include.

 The consensus can be calculated as the majority vote, specifying the minimum of tool agreement or/and with CAWPE specifying the mode: CAWPE_CT (using the performance of each tool predicting an specific cell-type) or CAWPE_T (performance of each tool).
+CAWPE only works if the benchmarking workflow has been run.

 At least one consensus type needs to be specified.